Healthy Homes Assessment Breaker Bay

 Insulation Breaker Bay

-A properly insulated home can help control condensation and reduce the chances of mould and dampness, and will also make it easier to the house to hold the heat.
+A house that is well-insulated can reduce condensation and lessen the likelihood of mould and damp, and it will make much easier to allow the home to retain the heat.

-The "R" stands for thermal resistance and is a measure of how well insulation is able to resist heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" is a symbol for thermal resistance and is a measure of how well the insulation is able to resist heat flow.
+The higher the R-value, the better the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3